Why Private Schools are “Easy” ?!?

 Considering astronomical Bay Area housing costs and private school enrollment of up to $30K a year per child, it’s hard to understand why so many families would characterize private school as an “easier” choice.

 And don’t even consider applying for some schools if your child is autistic or needs emotional support, or is an English learner, or doesn’t have a computer to fill out online applications, or isn’t a “good fit”…

-So, tell me again… Why do we consistently perpetuate the myth that applying to getting into a “good” public school is so difficult?
+So, tell me again… Why do we consistently perpetuate the myth that getting into a “good” public school is so difficult?
 You’ll have to ask yourself… Who profits from this narrative?

 A Manhattan private school application consultant who charges $15K per child to help students gain admission to elite private schools shared these words:

 “Parents will pay their last dime to get their kids into Dalton or Trinity or Horace Mann.
 It’s a nightmare.
 Sometimes I feel like a war profiteer.”

 The fact is, public school enrollment doesn’t have to be stressful or painful or hard.
 In fact, as far as SF is concerned, MOST families get into their requested schools.

 So, why do YOU think the narrative that public schools are “broken”, “stressful” or “hard” comes from?
 Share your thoughts in the comments below.

 - An Open Letter: Stop Trashing Public Schools